When you talk about marketing, the conversation inevitably turns to “conversion.”

 You know, one minute someone knows nothing about your business and then click, suddenly they’re a customer!

 They make conversion sound like an instantaneous event.
 In reality, conversion is a lot more like farming.
-It’s a nurturing process that leads people from:
+It’s a nurturing process that leads your ideal customer from:

 - hearing about your business to …